-The Pal Lab, led by Dr. Anamitra Pal, is in the ASU School of Electrical, Computer and Energy Engineering.
-The lab does fundamental as well as applied research in the power and energy domain.
+The Pal Lab, led by Dr. Anamitra Pal, is in the School of Electrical, Computer, and Energy Engineering at Arizona State University (ASU) located in Tempe, Arizona.
+The lab performs fundamental and applied research in the power and energy domain.

 - Energy Modeling and Smart Grids

 I am looking for motivated Ph.D. students in the areas of optimization, controls, and machine learning.

 ASU is the lead university of the Power Systems Engineering Research Center (PSERC), which includes 12 universities and 26 industry members.
 U.S. News & World Report has named ASU the most innovative university in the nation for six years in a row.
 If you are interested in joining ASU and working with me, please send your detailed CV to me at Anamitra.Pal@asu.edu or view our “Contact” page on our website.

 - 07/12/2022: Behrouz Awarded Joseph Barkson Fellowship from Ira A. Fulton Schools of Engineering for the Academic 2022-2023 Year.
 This is his second time being awarded with the fellowship.